davk28/brokenluck.github.io/about/index.md

 You must finish F3+ in weekly arena rankings, have 15+ 6★s, and must agree to follow the above expectations.

-Join the [Cursed&Lucky Discord Server](https://discord.gg/PqMtvE3).
+Join the [Broken Luck Discord Server](https://discord.gg/PqMtvE3).
 Once you're there, we'll go over the rules with you and then add you to the guild.

 <hr/>